Japanese Subchasers

 25 March 1945:

 E of Khota Andaman.
-At 1030, the convoy is intercepted by Captain (later Admiral Sir) Manley L. Power's 26th Destroyer Flotilla consisting of destroyers HMS SAUMAREZ, VIRAGO, VIGILANT and VOLAGE.
+At 1030, the convoy is intercepted by Captain (later Admiral Sir) Manley L. Power's 26th Destroyer Flotilla consisting of destroyers HMS SAUMAREZ, HMS VIRAGO, HMS VIGILANT and HMS VOLAGE.
 At 1059, the destroyers open fire on the convoy with gunfire and launch eight torpedoes, all of which miss.

 The undamaged convoy makes for the southwest.
 At 1129, Captain Powers radios for air support.
 Two RAF Consolidated B-24 “Liberator” bombers soon arrive and in a low-level bombing attack sink TESHIO MARU, but one B-24 is caught in the blast of its own bombs and crashes into the sea.
+11 passengers and 11 of the crew are killed.

 10 May 1945: